ziflex/queryconsole/README.md

 .NET Query Console
 ============

-Query Console

-Simple .NET SQL console can use different dataproviders.
+Simple .NET SQL console for query execution using different data providers.

 ##How to configure

 .NET Query Console supports multiple connection strings for each data provider.
 All settings are located in 'settings.xml'.

-Here is a file structure:
+Here is a example of possible file structure:

   ```
 <settings>